GunfighterJ/AsukaTG/README.md

 For other CLI arguments, see `php webhook.php --help`

-Optionally, if you want to make use of the joehot quote database, run `php scripts/update_joehot_quotes.php`.
+Optionally, if you want to make use of the quote database, run `php scripts/create_quotes_db.php`.